Model Suit Gunpla Builders Beginning G: Original units

-Appears in the manga version.
+Appears only in the manga version.
 The Beginning's arms have been replaced with those of the 1/144 High Grade Cosmic Era (CE) ZGMF-X31S Abyss Gundam.
 Its ability to move underwater has improved.
 Its special move is the Sound Sonic Punch, which uses the small speaker installed on Kenta's Dodai II to project sound waves at close range.